K4KarolE/Python/README.md

 03 Movie Quiz
 - asking if the user want to play
 - if yes: 5 questions with A, B, C, answer/input options
-- after everey answer the result(Correct, Incorrect) is displayed
+- after every answer the result(Correct, Incorrect) is displayed

 04 Movie Title Randomizer